 This training specifically focuses on regulation requirements, safe use of wildlife control methods, implementation of Safety Management Systems (SMS), key performance indicators to measure the effectiveness of the wildlife management program in place, and more.
 Case studies adapted to your airport will be presented.
 Each participant receives a training manual and certificates will be distributed.

-Visit our page on airport wildlife management for more information.
+Visit our page on airport wildlife management for more information about our airport services.

 SAFETY MANAGEMENT SYSTEMS (SMS) AND AUDITS